 - Transparency and realism replaces ignorance and over-optimism

-- Cross-functional Agile Customer Teams
+- Cross-functional Teams in the Agile Customer Circles

 - Mandate team accountability

 - Create solutions based on collective input and consensus

 - Provide feedback and feed-forward with the aim of constant improvement

 - Provide for personal development for team members